-- Investment policy was adopted by council on 29 May 2014, the reviewed policy has been submitted for approval with other budget related policies for 2021/2022 financial year. - All investments will be made in line with the investment policy. - On a quarterly basis the Chief Financial Officer submit to council report reflecting information on the council's investment portfolio, including the type of investment, interest rates, period of investment and a summary of the exposures to particular financial institutions.
-The CFO must submit once a year a certificate of compliance that no gifts, commission or other consideration was received for investments made. - The CFO must keep an investment register for all investments made. - -The municipality is banking FNB as its Primary account
+- Investment policy was adopted by council on 29 May 2014, the policy is reviewed annully together with other all other budget relaited polocies. - All investments will be made in line with the investment policy. - On a quarterly basis the Chief Financial Officer submit to council report reflecting information on the council's investment portfolio, including the type of investment, interest rates, period of investment and a summary of the exposures to particular financial institutions.
+The CFO must submit once a year a certificate of compliance that no gifts, commission or other consideration was received for investments made. - The CFO must keep an investment register for all investments made. - The municipality is banking with the following institutions: - Fnb - Primary Bank Account